SheepCommander/Vault/raw/Driving/Driving log 2024.md

 We switched for a while then switched back.
 I drove again at night for 20 minutes from 9:22 to 9:43

+#### Wednesday, May 15th
+I drove 10 minutes from 6:41pm to 6:51pm with my dad in the passenger seat.

+I then drove 5 minutes from